another project WORLDVIEW worldview theme copyright 2008 Home

 I believe that events are fixed in advance so that humans are powerless to change them, and that individuals don’t control their own destinies.
 Whether you call it “God’s plan” or “the will of God” -- or call it determinism and involve factors beyond human control including natural laws, genetic endowment, the (predictable) response to environmental stimuli, etc. -- like you I believe that our life’s course is fixed as part of the larger scheme of things.
-(Note: An opposing viewpoint is free will: that humans have the power to freely choose between alternatives and shape their destiny.
-Appreciation of quantum mechanics and chaos theory has led many scientists away from the notion that events always unfold in rigidly determined, predictable ways, as they once held.)
+I believe that humans have the power to freely choose between alternatives, exercise rational control over their actions, and generally shape their destinies.
+(Note: Appreciation of quantum mechanics and chaos theory has led many scientists away from the notion that events always unfold in rigidly determined, predictable ways, as they once held.)

 More to Explore -- Worldview Theme #11A: Fatalism